 The second phase involved finishing work and special installations, namely water and gas supply, sanitation and rainwater drainage, electricity and telecommunications, as well as HVAC.

-The new Museum, inaugurated on 23 May 2015, is located on Avenida da Índia in Lisbon and combines museology, as a heritage exhibition space, with urbanism.
+Inaugurated on 23 May 2015, the new Museum is located on Avenida da Índia, in Lisbon, and combines museology, as a heritage exhibition space, with urbanism.